 Outdated Shopping Mall Proposed as Dallas Location for Amazon’s HQ2

-Last Friday, cities in North Texas submitted their bids to meet the local regional deadline to become the home of Amazon’s second headquarters HQ2.
+Last Friday, cities in North Texas submitted their bids to become the home of Amazon’s second headquarters HQ2.
 To set it apart from the other 50 North American cities vying for the spot, Dallas’ proposals ranged from the practical – such as highlighting the upcoming bullet train project from Dallas to Houston – to the ironic, which suggested the online retail giant take over the location of the Valley View Mall, an outdated shopping mall.

 Texas is a prime prospect for HQ2.
-Aside from California and Washington State where Amazon is based in Seattle, Texas has about 20,000 Amazon employees which is more than any other American state.
+20,000 Amazon employees already work in the Lone Star State, making it the third state with the most Amazon workers, aside from California and Washington State.
 Amazon CEO Jeff Bezos had announced last month the company’s intention to expand to a second headquarters with a commitment to invest $5 billion to the new city and create 50,000 jobs in the area.
 The Dallas Regional Chamber is in the process of preparing an executive summary of North Texas’ best proposals to send to Amazon for the company’s October 19 deadline.

 Are you conducting R&D projects to build and improve existing buildings like Valley View Mall?
 You may be eligible for the R&D tax credit and can get up to 14% back on your expenses.
 If you would like to find out how your company could benefit from R&D Tax Credits, please contact a Swanson Reed R&D Specialist today.